 The DSD program is funded by the Open Society Foundations (OSF) and the International Development Research Centre (IDRC).
 The program is a partnership between OSF, IDRC, the Social Science Research Council, Universidad de los Andes in Bogotá, Colombia, and Centro de Investigación y Docencia Económicas in Mexico.

-Applications are welcome from graduate students and postdoctoral researchers conducting research that addresses the theme of drugs and at least one of the other two themes of security and democracy in Latin America or the Caribbean.
+Applications are welcome from PhD candidates and postdoctoral researchers conducting research that addresses the primary theme of drugs in relation to security and/or democracy in Latin America or the Caribbean.
 Eligible applicants will fall into one of the following two categories:

-Dissertation Fellowship: This competition is open to PhD candidates worldwide who have an approved dissertation prospectus by July 1, 2013, but have not completed writing for final submission.
+- Dissertation Fellowship: This competition is open to PhD and JSD candidates worldwide who have an approved dissertation prospectus by July 1, 2014, but have not completed writing for final submission.

-Postdoctoral Fellowship: The competition is also open to PhD recipients worldwide who have completed their PhD within 7 years of the application deadline (on or after January 20, 2007).
+- Postdoctoral Fellowship: This competition is open to PhD and JSD recipients worldwide who have completed their PhD within seven years of the application deadline (on or after January 20, 2007).

 If you are proposing to conduct research in a non-native language, you should provide evidence of the necessary proficiency to carry out the project.

 The program strongly encourages citizens and residents of Latin America and the Caribbean to apply.